systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 Example of mass difference for adduct type determination

 Therefore, MS-DIAL provides the utility integrating the different polarity peak features.
 Here, this demonstration will use the feature list from negative ion mode data to determine the adduct types of positive ion peak features.
-1. In negative ion mode project, select ‘Export’ -> ‘Peak list export’.
+1. In negative ion mode project, select ‘Export’ -> ‘Peak list result’.
 2. Export a detected peak list (feature list) as tab delimited text format.
 ![alt](images/image_85.png)
 3. Then, make the peak list containing *m/z* value (first column) and retention time value as tab delimited text format file.
 Now, (for example), it is saved as ‘12C-AT-Root-Neg ion features.txt’.